 After this you'll have an opportunity to undertake a relevant research placement that will help inform your own research project.
 In the placement you will have the opportunity to put the research skills that you have learnt on the course into practice in a real world situation.
 You'll then produce a dissertation under the guidance of your individual supervisor

 Most people study for full-time for 12 months, but part-time study over 24 months is also available.

-After you've completed these modules, you will produce a dissertation research project, under the guidance of an individual supervisor.
+In the Summer Term you will complete the Making Global Social Policy (20 credit) module and produce a 15,000 to 20,000 word dissertation for the Independent Study Module (80 credits), under the guidance of an individual supervisor.
 Subject to availability of fieldwork opportunities in internationally-focused NGOs, some students undertake a relevant research placement that helps inform their dissertation research project

 You will complete an individual research-based dissertation on a topic of your choice under the supervision of a specific member of staff.

 The course has a strong research focus.
 Half your time will be spent on taught modules and half on your own specialist research project.
 This reflects the advanced nature of our social policy masters courses which are designed to act as a pathway to careers in policy analysis or PhD level study.